 17. Bring the outdoors in

 It’s a trend, and homebuyers love it.
 What’s more, bi-fold doors are more affordable than ever and have risen in quality in recent years.
-For an even cheaper change up, instal outdoor lighting or create interesting planting.
+For an even cheaper change up, install outdoor lighting, or create interesting planting.
 Try decking or pop a patio down.
 Whatever you choose, think carefully about the aesthetics before committing.

 18. Planning permission

-If you can’t quite afford an extension or conversion, you could still secure the planning permission to do so, for the next owners.
+If you can’t quite afford an extension or conversion but it is possible in your property, you could still secure the planning permission to do so, for the next owners.